Blokkok/blokkok/README.md

  - Thank you Iyxan23 for programming the app and it's module library
  - Thank you Sketchub for being a partner with us since the beginning
  - Thank you for the old openblocks community being supportive about this project
- - Thank you for the Sketchware Pro server for providing us with knowledge in android build system
+ - Thank you for the Sketchware Pro server for providing us with knowledge in the android build system
- - Thank you for tyron for making his ApkBuilder to be open-source
+ - Thank you to tyron for making his [ApkBuilder](https://github.com/tyron12233/ApkBuilder) open-source
  - Thank you others who have contributed in this project in the past
  - And finally, Thank YOU for being interested in blokkok!